blueperf/demo-vt-issues/README.md

 Your choice of operating system for the SUT depends on which virtual threads issue you want to reproduce:

 - we see the virtual threads "low CPU, low throughput" issue most clearly on bare metal Linux/Intel systems with kernel 4.x (e.g. RHEL 8 )
-- we see a mix of "low CPU, low tps" and "high CPU, high tps" behavior, with kernel 5.x (e.g. RHEL 9), perhaps due to changes in the linux scheduler between kernel levels [Laura: between which kernel levels?
-This reasoning doesn't make sense.]
+- we see a mix of "low CPU, low tps" and "high CPU, high tps" behavior, with kernel 5.x (e.g. RHEL 9)
 - we do not see "low CPU, low tps" on kernel 6.x, or on virtualized systems; they show only "high CPU, low tps"

 (See the "How to reproduce the "unexpected virtual threads performance findings" section for more details.)